 And so, you know, I keep waiting, I keep waiting and then, like, God gives me, like, opportunity one, opportunity two, opportunity three.
 And I just weenie out.
 I mean I’m just sitting there and I’m thinking about this.
 And I have an outgoing personality.

 And then, and then she starts reading a magazine and I just, “Oh man, I blew it.
 I mean there was an opportunity, there was a window, she was…” And so I put my headphones on and I, so I, okay, I better finish my notes.
 So guess what?

 I’m on this one.
 I’m writing, on the plane, with her next to me.
 I’m writing down, “Paul is convinced.
 I gotta tell them.
 Are they, are you really convinced that eternity is real?
 How much God actually loves them.”

-And what I realized afresh was … the enemy and the stronghold is about whether I’m bold or not.
+And what I realized afresh was … the stronghold is about whether I’m bold or not.
 It gets to be all about me, and what I’m doing, or not doing.

 And as I read that just, all I can tell you, I don’t know how it works but something, it was almost physical, like, the Spirit of God came in in a fresh way and said, “I love her.
 Can we get off of you right now?
 I just love her.”

 And so I thought, “Oh, John Saville, what the heck?”
 I turned to her and said, “Hey, how’s that magazine going?”
 “Going great.”
 I said, “Could I ask you something?”
 “Yeah.”
 I said, “Has anyone ever explained to you how much Jesus loves you?”